Keeping your personal data safe

 "Third parties" includes third-party service providers (including contractors and designated agents) and other entities within our group.
 The following activities are carried out by third-party service providers: Pension Administration, Benefits Provision, Screening providers, IT Services, Legal Services.

-All our third-party service providers [and other entities in the group] are required to take appropriate security measures to protect your personal information in line with our policies.
+All our third-party service providers [and other entities in the group] are required to take appropriate security measures to protect your personal data in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.
 We ensure that we have written agreements in place with all such service providers who process any personal data on our behalf which require that they will comply with obligations that meet the terms of this Privacy Notice.

 Do you transfer my data outside of the EEA?

 In order to perform our services to you, it may be required to transfer your data outside of the EEA the reasons of which are outlined below:-

 - Background screening checks – if you have worked out with the EU.

 - Overseas recruitment – some of our divisions recruit for organisations out with the EEA.

 - Software providers – we as much as possible use software providers who have services in the EEA, however it maybe in some cases we liaise with a provider out with the EEA.

 We may transfer personal data outside the EEA in the following circumstances: